-- Turn everything over, and incorporate all materials evenly, mixing it all together with the sand/soil mix.
+- Turn everything over, and incorporate all materials evenly, mixing it together with the sand/soil mix.

-- Use a rototiller to till the soil if you have one; otherwise keep using your shovel with the double-digging method, or use a broad fork or some other tool to help break everything up.
+- If you have one, use a rototiller to till the soil; otherwise keep using your shovel with the double-digging method, or use a broad fork or some other tool to help break everything up.